 - relief of poverty (food banks, groups that provide clothing and furniture to the poor, etc.)

-- advancement of education (operating schools and universities, providing scholarships, advancing science, operating museums, etc.)
+- advancement of education (providing scholarships, advancing science, operating museums, etc.)

 - advancement of religion (performing missionary work, operating buildings for religious worship, etc.)

-- certain other purposes that benefit the community (operating drop-in centres for troubled youth, helping victims of floods, protecting the welfare of children, operating animal shelters, etc.)
+- certain other purposes that benefit the community (operating drop-in centres for troubled youth, helping victims of family violence, protecting the welfare of children, operating animal shelters, etc.)

 It can do this either by carrying on its own activities or giving resources to ”qualified donees”, which include other registered charities.
 For more information on giving resources to qualified donees, consult our article Rules Registered Charities Must Follow.